StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 An Unsupervised learning algorithm with probabilistic model used for representing the presence of subpopulations within an overall population.
 This Assumes that all data points are generated from a mixture of several Gaussian distributions.
 * Recommended when the data is assumed to be generated from multiple Gaussian distributions.
 Useful when dealing with data that may exhibit overlapping clusters or mixed memberships.
+* Determine the optimal number of Gaussian components using model selection criteria like Bayesian Information Criterion (BIC) or Akaike Information Criterion (AIC), which balance goodness of fit with model complexity.

 <img width="500" alt="Hierarchical Clustering" src="https://i.stack.imgur.com/s3QiK.png">